SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 # Simplified Protocol

+This document describes a simplified protocol for commanding an ARIS.
+The Protocol Buffer-based method of interacting with the sonar has occasionally been problematic for integration partners.
+This _Simplified Protocol_ consists of two parts:

+* The **Command Protocol** is implemented over a 2-way TCP stream.
+ASCII-based commands are sent to the ARIS.
+An ASCII-based response is received from the ARIS, indicating success or failure.
+* The **Frame Protocol** is implemented as a 1-way UDP stream of datagrams.
+The receiver must assemble the datagrams into a complete frame.

-## Caveats
+## Caveats ### REMOVE ON RELEASE

-* This folder proposes a simplified protocol for commanding an ARIS.
+* This document _proposes_ a simplified protocol for commanding an ARIS.
 Until this reaches the `master` branch, this should be considered "not released."
 The targeted milestone is a future ARIScope 2.8 release.
-* On completion, this protocol will *likely* guarantee that the ARIS samples are correctly reordered, rather than requiring integrators' software to reorder samples.
+* On completion, this protocol *may* guarantee that the ARIS samples are correctly reordered, rather than requiring integrators' software to reorder samples.
 The earlier protocol will continue to require integrators' software reordering per the reordered flag in order to provide continuity for past integrations.
+* The name _Simplified Protocol_ may change.

-## Command Format
+## Command Protocol

 This protocol uses a TCP stream to control an ARIS, which is also done with the protocol buffer-based protocol described in the related SDK documentation.
 In the case of this simplified protocol, client software should also read from the TCP stream as the ARIS will send feedback to commands.